Blade (New Line franchise character): Nightstalkers and the resurrection of Drake

-Returning to the Nightstalkers' hideout, Abigail and Blade find all of them dead except for King and a young girl, Zoe, both of whom have been taken captive by Danica's forces.
-After arriving to Danica's base and freeing them, Blade enters into combat with Drake; losing, he prepares to kill him with his own sword.
-After Abigail fires an arrow containing the Daystar virus at him, Drake catches it and drops it to the floor by Blade, not realizing the danger it poses to him.
-After Abigail shoots Drake with another arrow, wounding him, Blade uses the distraction to stab Drake with the Daystar arrow, triggering a chemical reaction that completes the "Daystar" virus, releasing it into the air and killing Danica and the rest of the vampires.
-As Drake slowly succumbs to his wounds and the virus, he praises Blade for fighting honorably, but warns him that he will eventually succumb to his need for blood, thus proving that Blade is the future of the vampire race.
-Using the last of his power, Drake shapeshifts into Blade.
+Returning to the Nightstalkers' hideout, Abigail and Brooks find everyone dead except for King and a young girl, Zoe, both of whom have been taken captive by Danica's forces.
+After arriving to Danica's base and freeing them, Brooks enters into combat with Drake; losing, he prepares to kill him with his own sword.
+After Abigail fires an arrow containing the Daystar virus at him, Drake catches it and drops it to the floor by Brooks, not realizing the danger it poses to him.
+After Abigail shoots Drake with another arrow, wounding him, Brooks uses the distraction to stab Drake with the Daystar arrow, triggering a chemical reaction that completes the virus, releasing it into the air and killing Danica and the rest of the vampires.
+As Drake slowly succumbs to the virus, he praises Brooks for fighting honorably, but warns him that he will eventually succumb to his need for blood, calling him the future of the vampires.
+Using the last of his power, Drake shapeshifts into Brooks.
 The FBI recover the body, but as they begin the autopsy, it transforms back into the deceased Drake.
-King narrates that Drake's final transformation was gift so that Blade could escape, leaving Blade free to continue fighting his never-ending war against the forces of evil.
-In a post-credits scene, Blade drives in his bike, heading to places unknown.
+In a post-credits scene, Blade drives his Dodge Charger to places unknown.

-In the unrated extended edition, Drake's body in the morgue (in Blade's form) does not transform back into Drake; instead, "Blade" awakens as his autopsy begins and attacks the doctors and FBI agents present, before menacingly approaches a cowering orderly, while King narrates that the virus did not kill the real Blade as the human half of his heart did not stop beating, it only slowed down, causing him to enter into a comatose state until his body was ready to fight again.
+In the unrated extended edition, Drake's body in the morgue (as Brooks) does not transform back into Drake; instead, "Brooks" awakens and attacks the doctors and FBI agents present, before menacingly approaches a cowering orderly.

+Trapped in The Void

+At some point prior to 2024, the Time Variance Authority (TVA) decides Brooks' universe is on the verge of death.
+They send him to the Void, a wasteland inhabited by a monster called Alioth, which consumes everything in its path, as well as the ruthless Cassandra Nova.
+While there, he meets Elektra Natchios, Remy LeBeau / Gambit, Johnny Storm / Human Torch, and Laura / X-23.
+Their team also included Frank Castle / The Punisher, Peter Maximoff / Quicksilver, Matt Murdock / Daredevil and Erik Lehnsherr / Magneto, but all four died fighting Nova.

+One day, Laura brings Wade Wilson / Deadpool and James "Logan" Howlett / Wolverine to their base.
+Wilson explains that he believes he can force Nova to send him and Logan back to their home universes, and reveals Nova killed Johnny Storm.
+Brooks and the others agree to join forces with Wilson and Logan to avenge their respective universes.
+The team sets out for Nova's base, engaging in a fight with Nova's forces with the objective to remove Juggernaut's helmet, which Wilson and Logan use to neutralize Nova's powers.
+As Alioth approaches the base, Brooks watches Wilson and Logan jump through a portal back to Wilson's home universe, Earth-10005, as he is about to be consumed by Alioth.
+After saving his universe, Wade asks Hunter B-15 of the TVA to save the others in the Void, leaving Brooks' fate unknown.